jacebrowning/boxen/README.md

 ## Installation

-Uninstall your current Homebrew setup: https://gist.github.com/mxcl/1173223 Delete leftover links to Homebrew installs in `/usr/local/bin`.
+Uninstall your current Homebrew setup (https://gist.github.com/mxcl/1173223) and delete leftover links to Homebrew installs in `/usr/local/bin`.

 Clone this project: